Prinja27/Dev-Tinder-BE/notes.md

 /user/:userid/:name/:password === we can get these params using req.params in the apis

 # first connect to the database then listen to the server

+# to read the request data we need a middle ware